VanDng/EFCoreAndAutoMapper/README.md

 # Conclusion

 - AutoMapper does not make EF Core to generate multiple unnecessary queries as we, sometimes, think.
 There's only one execution in all test cases.
 - `IMapper.Map` generates uneffective queries in all test cases.
+It turns out that I used `IMapper.Map` in the wrong way!. `IMapper.Map` is not for dealing with Queryable sources such as Entity Framework.
+[There was a guy making the same mistake.](https://github.com/AutoMapper/AutoMapper/discussions/3779)
 - `ProjectTo` produces expected results in all test cases.
-- **Did I wrongly configure the mapper configuration so that `IMapper.Map` did not work properly?**

 # Configuration